Speaking of American History

 Sarah McNair Vosmeier

-provide the practical benefits of a liberal arts education.
-We will
+the practical benefits of a liberal arts education.
+In particular, we

-learn to use historical imagination, to analyze difficult texts, and to make
+will learn to use historical imagination, to analyze difficult texts, and to

-This term, we will focus on the theme of "American
+In our discussions this term, we will focus on the theme

-characterized by our highest ideals of liberty and individualism, and to
+American experience characterized by our highest ideals of liberty and

-what extent by our failing to achieve those ideals?
+individualism, and to what extent by our failing to achieve those

 15% Prepared Interview